Sumey1998/Sumey1998/README.md

 <br><br>

 # 💼 Experience

 ### *Data Analyst*
-*Global Technology Services*
-📍 Pune, Maharastra
-🗓️ Aug 2023 – Present

-- Collected, cleaned, and transformed 1M+ records from SQL databases, Excel files, APIs, and cloud-based systems, improving data accuracy by 35% for enterprise reporting.
-- Developed and maintained interactive Power BI and Tableau dashboards to monitor KPIs including sales growth, revenue trends, profit margins, customer retention, and regional performance, enabling faster business decision-making by 40%
-- Wrote and optimized complex SQL queries, joins, CTEs, views, and stored procedures for large-scale data extraction, reporting, and analytical processing.
-- Automated Power BI dashboards using SQL data sources, reducing manual reporting effort by 40% and providing real-time insights on claims, policies, and operations.
-- Utilized Python libraries including Pandas, Numpy, and Matplotlib for exploratory data analysis (EDA), trend analysis, statistical reporting, and visualization of business insights.- Designed and implemented ETL workflows to integrate and transform data from multiple business applications into centralized reporting systems,improving data processing efficiency by 50%.
-- Improved dashboard and report performance by optimizing SQL queries, data models, DAX calculations, and Power BI datasets,reducing dashboard load time by 40%.

-### *Data Analyst*
 *Accenture*
 📍 Bengaluru, Karnataka
 🗓️ Oct 2023 – Jul 2025

-- Analyzed and processed large-scale insurance datasets including policy, claims, and operational metrics
+- Analyzed and processed large-scale insurance datasets (policy, claims, and operational metrics) to improve reporting accuracy and decision-making, contributing to 40% improvement in data quality insights.
-- Performed *data extraction, cleaning, and validation* using *SQL and Python*
+- Perform data extraction, cleaning, and validation using SQL and Python, improving the precision of business-critical reports and dashboards by 30%.
-- Built interactive *Power BI dashboards* for business reporting and KPI tracking
-- Improved reporting accuracy and reduced manual effort through automation
-- Collaborated with cross-functional stakeholders to create user-friendly analytics dashboards
+- Worked with cross-functional stakeholders to define KPIs and build user-friendly dashboard layouts across 10+ business reports, improving decision-making efficiency.
+- Automated Power BI dashboards using SQL data sources, reducing manual reporting effort by 40% and providing real-time insights on claims, policies, and operations.
+- Performed advanced trend and behavioral analysis on claims and customer datasets to identify high-risk regions, and improve operational efficiency through data-driven insights.
+- Improved dashboard and report performance by optimizing SQL queries, data models, DAX calculations, and Power BI datasets,reducing dashboard load time by 40%.
+- Designed and implemented ETL workflows to integrate and transform data from multiple business applications into centralized reporting systems,improving data processing efficiency by 50%.

 ### *Associate Software Engineer*
 *Accenture*